facebook twitter google youtube linkedin

 3. Soil pH Sensors

-Soil pH sensors measure the acidity or alkalinity of soil, crucial for determining nutrient availability, plant health, and soil chemistry balance.
+Soil pH sensors check how acidic or alkaline the soil is.
+This is important for knowing nutrient levels, plant health, and soil balance.

 Applications: